-The tribunal sided with the two betting companies, ruling that tax should be applied to net winnings, even provided protection for sports books from future prosecution by shifting the remittance of the tax to bettors, instead of having it deducted at the source.
+The tribunal sided with the two betting companies in Kenya, ruling that tax should be applied to net winnings, even provided protection for sports books from future prosecution by shifting the remittance of the tax to bettors, instead of having it deducted at the source.
 The tribunal decision was related to the aggressive actions Kenyan authorities were showing against the industry until that moment.

 Regulator Stepped In

 Having won the legal battle meant nothing for SportPesa, though, as the Betting Control and Licensing Board /BCLB/, the regulatory body in Kenya, suspended its license July 1, 2018, claiming the operator owed hundreds of millions of unpaid taxes.
 The company’s payment processing channels were also suspended.

 Further on, SportPesa lost its Nairobi High Court appeal against the decision of BCLB not to renew its license.
 The judge ruled that the regulator acted within its remit as a governing body, by simply not renewing SportPesa’s licence, regardless of its ongoing tax dispute with the Kenyan government.
 Having won the legal battle but lost the war, SportPesa was forced to shut down operations in Kenya, including restricting access to its website for Kenyan-based customers.